volkamerlab/teachopencadd/teachopencadd/talktorials/T035_rnns/README.md

 - Azat Tagirdzhanov, 2022, Saarland University

-### Review
-- maybe add some application of RNNs in drug discovery
-- you could mention some advantages and disadvantages of RNNs
-- add some code comments the training function
-- add more text in the evaluation, explain the plots a little etc
-- how long does your code run?
-Does it make sense to pretrain it and load it for the results?

 ## Aim of this talktorial

 Molecular representation by a SMILES string paved the way for applying natural language processing techniques to a broad range of molecule related tasks.
 In this talktorial we will dive deeper into one of these techinques: recurrent neural networks (RNNs).
 First, we will describe different RNN architectures and then apply them to a regression task using the QM9 dataset.